By James Wilson · Oct 1, 2025

 What notification channels does UptyBots support?

-Can I monitor APIs that require authentication?
+Can I monitor APIs that need authentication?

 Does UptyBots check from multiple locations?

-Can I use UptyBots for monitoring during deployments?
+Can I use UptyBots during deployments?

 Term Definition